 Fred Louth

-Fred Louth served thirty-years in the United States Military from 1861 to 1891.
-He started his career in the military at the start of the Civil war.
+Fred Louth served thirty years in the United States Military from 1861 to 1891.
+He started his career in the army at the start of the Civil War.
 He enlisted May 7th, 1861 at the age of twenty-two.
+He served in the war from start to finish.
+He was likely involved in the First and Second Battle of Bull run, as well as the Battle of Yorktown.
+By the time he mustered out he was a seasoned veteran.

 Comments